Best Compost Bin of 2021

 After thorough testing, we compared our notes and experiences.
 We scored each product relative to the other models in the review to create a comparative assessment of the bins we reviewed.
 Below, we highlight the top performers in each metric so that you can select models that fit your specific needs best.

 Loading (and eventually unloading) your composter is an almost daily task and the most common interaction you'll have with your compost bin.
 If it's easy, you'll happily leap out the door to load food scraps into your bin.
-If loading is difficult, it becomes a chore, you'll procrastinate, leaving your food scraps to mold.
+If loading is difficult, it becomes a chore — meaning you may procrastinate, leaving your food scraps to mold.
 The GEOBIN Expandable is essentially a boundary for your compost with a completely open top.
 Hence, it's the easiest model to load.
 Simply throw your food scraps in and stir them with a pitchfork.
 To unload, merely detach the fasteners to disassemble the whole bin and distribute the finished compost as you see fit.
 We love the easy access, but so do squirrels, mice, and other rodents.
-The Algreen Soil Saver has a large lid to discourage animals, and is as easy to load as the GEOBIN, plus it has 3 panels at the ground level that help with unloading.
+The Algreen Soil Saver has a large lid to discourage animals and is as easy to load as the GEOBIN, plus it has 3 panels at the ground level that help with unloading.

 Turning your compost is a critical task that ensures your compost is receiving the proper amount of oxygen so that the microorganisms can complete their aerobic decomposition process.
 For a traditional "compost pile" that sits on the ground, you can use a pitchfork every few days to churn things up.
 Several of the self-contained bins we tested rotate on an axis, making it easy to turn the compost while it remains in the container and not all over the ground.
 Once these containers start to get full, turning becomes more difficult, but some designs offer solutions to make turning easier.